vasilakisfil/Introspected-REST/README.md

 This goes against our concept of arbiratry number of autonomous MicroTypes that can be included by a parent Media Type parameters.
 However we feel that given the sparse use of Media Types parameters, such breaking change will have a very small effect.
+The authors of Introspected REST advice the community to investigate the possibility of pushint IETF to drop this requirement, or extend Media Type parameters with specialized parameters that can be have arbiratry names.

+#### 10.5.3.
+Media Types must function as actual media formats
 Another thing that we differentiate is that according to same spec, each Media Type's primary functionality shoud be that of being media formats.